kishorereddy514/TestProjectRepo/Readme.md

 * Query without ssl protocol
     * Given the invalid URL and valid api key
-    * When the valid 'address' as query param
+    * And the valid 'address' as query param
+    * When GET request is sent
     * Then validate status is 'INVALID_REQUEST' and status code to be '400'

 * Performance test with maxRequest and concurrency